Your pathway to a stand out legal career

 |September 2022||12 September 2022|

-Please note that the Learning Intensive will be fully online in 2021.
+Please note that the Learning Intensive will be currently fully online.

 The below fees are based on the total estimated program fee.
 Fees each semester may vary based on which subjects are selected and the number of subjects enrolled in for each semester.